Who are you?

 It is a place where you have to confront yourself with nature at it’s fullest and learn to live with it in harmony.
 It is a place where you are obliged to pay attention to your surroundings and to understand them and to understand some things about you and your limits.
 It gives you a lot of time to reflect about your art until you can look at it with a fresh and new eye.
 For me being at Sachaqa was a great experience, it taught me you just have to keep on going while making your artwork, reinvent yourself every time something doesn’t go the way you expected it to go, the jungle is unpredictable, but it taught me how to embrace not knowing what’s going to happen next.

-Why did it take you so long to answer? (added by me)
+Why did it take you so long to answer these questions?

 I am not sure.
 I returned from the jungle and while I was telling my stories I felt like no one could actually picture nor understand what I had lived and what had happened to me.
 So the more time passed, the more I closed that month in a bubble and locked it in the top right corner of my mind, opening it only for my self, in the traffic of Lima picturing the garden of the grounds.
 At the beach imagining the shade of a big tree.
 Thinking of Angel, Cenaida and all the family.
 Just recently I have developed the photos of my 35mm analog camera that is accompanying me in this journey and realized that just because someone once didn’t understand me it doesn’t mean I have to stop telling a story.
 I should try even harder!
 I should make people understand how special some places in the world are and share the luck I’ve had to be able to see and experience some of them.
 So I guess that it was just too good to be true, and I just decided to pretend that all of it was a dream.
 I also guess these questions represent some sort of “closure”, which is also why I have been struggling to deliver good answers, but I hope that even if the chapter of the Peruvian selva might be finished, for now, Trina and Sachaqa will never forget me, cause I will never forget them.